COLLEGE OF HEALTH SCIENCE

 A NEW START IN HEALTH TECHNOLOGY ASSESSMENT

-Welcome to the 2023/24 ACPE accredited Wyoming Certificate Program A New Start in Health Technology Assessment.
-This is a 14-module online program sponsored by the University of Wyoming designed for those who are looking to a new framework for the evaluation of pharmaceutical products and devices, to support robust value claims, ongoing disease areas, therapeutic class reviews, and if required, outcomes-based contracting.
+Welcome to the 2023/26 ACPE accredited Wyoming Certificate Program A New Start in Health Technology Assessment.
+This is an online program sponsored by the University of Wyoming designed for those who are looking to a new framework for the evaluation of pharmaceutical products and devices, to support robust value claims, ongoing disease areas, therapeutic class reviews, and if required, outcomes-based contracting.

 It is now widely recognized that the existing approach to establishing cost-effectiveness claims for pharmaceutical products and devices is an analytical dead end.
 The focus of this approach is on creating assumption-driven simulations for contrived cost-effectiveness claims which fail to meet the standards of normal science, including fundamental measurement.
 The result is that health technology assessment, as practiced for the last 30 years, is unique in its commitment to non-empirically evaluable claims for cost-effectiveness.
 This analytical framework denies progress and the discovery of new facts in therapy impact; resting instead on the hope that formulary committees will factor in imaginary claims for cost-effectiveness into their decision-making.